D-Lessenden/viewing_party/README.md

 # Viewing Party

 This is the base repo for the [viewing party project](https://backend.turing.io/module3/projects/viewing_party) used for Turing's Backend Module 3.
-It was completed by [Judith Pillado](https://github.com/judithpillado) [her LinkedIn can be found here.](https://www.linkedin.com/in/judith-pillado/) and [Daniel Lessenden](https://github.com/D-Lessenden/)[His LinkedIn profile](https://www.linkedin.com/in/lessenden/).
+It was completed by [Judith Pillado](https://github.com/judithpillado) [her LinkedIn can be found here.](https://www.linkedin.com/in/judith-pillado/) and [Daniel Lessenden.](https://github.com/D-Lessenden/) [His LinkedIn profile](https://www.linkedin.com/in/lessenden/).

 ### About this Project